Frequently Asked Questions

 What are chinch bugs?

-Chinch bugs are small surface insects that prefer dry, sunny lawns.
-You see these insects most in the summer between June and early September.
-Lawns that are suffering from chinch bug infestation will have large patches of irregular, yellowish, stunted, wilted grass.
-Chinch bugs extract the sap from grass blades which injures the grass causing it to wither leaving brown areas of turf.
+Chinch bugs are small above-the-soil-surface insects that prefer dry, sunny lawns.
+You may notice these tiny insects in the summer between June and early September.
+Lawns that are suffering from chinch bug infestations will have large patches of irregular, yellowish, stunted, wilted grass.
+Chinch bugs extract the sap from grass blades which injures the grass causing it to wither and look overall unhealthy.
 Adult chinch bugs are 3/16″ to 1/8″ in length with black bodies and white across their back.
 If you are noticing chinch bug activity please notify our office immediately and we can send a certified technician to diagnose the issue.